healeycodes/among-us-friends/README.md

 I use this to track the performance of players in the Among Us games I play with my friends!

 There is a provisional ELO system, and graphs powered by Chart.js.
-The backend is an Node/Express app.
+The backend is an Node/Express app, tested by Jest.

 ![Win rates and loss rates, and an ELO graph, for three players](https://github.com/healeycodes/among-us-friends/blob/main/public/preview.png)